vancam25/AST304_star_society/Project #2/README.md

 9. `Provencal.txt`: A table of masses and radii and their error for multiple white dwarf stars, which was provided to us for comparison.
 10. `parameter_testing_1.py`: A module with a routine for going through our code and testing parameters, which are all saved into a directory.
 11. `parameter_testing_2.py`: A module that creates the graphs of our results and saves them in a directory.
+12. `additional_funcs.py`: A module of additional functions that creates the shooting function and routine for use in the `mass_radius_analysis.py` file.
+13. `mass_radius_analysis.py`: A module for calculating our mass_radius table for analysis.
+14. `comp_obs_plotting.py`: Creates and saves the figure FinalPlots/Mass_Radius_Plot.svg.
+15. `proj_2_config.ini`: Final parameters of xi, eta, delta_m, and max_steps to be used in `mass_radius_analysis.py`.
-12. `Project_2_WriteUp.md`: A markdown document of our final write up and results from the project.
+16. `Project_2_WriteUp.md`: A markdown document of our final write up and results from the project.
-13. `FinalPlots`: A directory that holds our final plots for the project.
+17. `FinalPlots`: A directory that holds our final plots for the project.
-14. `ParamAnalysis`: A directory filled with csv files as a result of testing for our δ, η, and ξ convergences.
+18. `ParamAnalysis`: A directory filled with csv files as a result of testing for our δ, η, and ξ convergences.
-15. `rubric.md`: The rubric provided to us.
+19. `rubric.md`: The rubric provided to us.
-16. `GroupReadMe.txt`: A text file with the breakdown of project duties, meant for us to designate work.
+20. `GroupReadMe.txt`: A text file with the breakdown of project duties, meant for us to designate work.

 Report/closeout
 ---------------

 1. As mentioned in the contents, file `Project_2_WriteUp.md` is where you can find our report and writeup of the project.

-2. How to run our code: (## FINISH
+2. How to run our code:
+    Our code is first run through the file `mass_radius_analysis.py`.
+This generates the mass_radius table and where the shooting function (which is a function routine that to choose a more adept Pc) occurs.
+These functions are called from our file `additional_funcs.py` which describes and creates the shooting function and routine to compute our mass values.
+Additionally, our final graphical results in the file `comp_obs_plotting.py` are generated from the table created in `mass_radius_analysis.py`.
+    Secondly, the file `comps_obs_plotting.py` is where our comparison happens.
+There we compare our values to the observations plot.
+    Third, the folder `ParamAnalysis` holds all our parameter analysis, as the name suggests.

+Hannah's note:
+Still working, but I've added new files to the contents and formatted some of the run our code section.
+Will work on homework rq and then add descriptions to other files and finish README.md.
+Let me know if anything is wrong or needs updating.

+Steven's note:
 >The main bit of code is mass_radius_analysis.py and is where the mass_radius table is made and the shooting (a little abstracted to additional_funcs.py) happens, this file also generates final results.
 >comps_obs_plotting.py is where the comparison to observations plot is generated
 >The folder ParamAnalysis is where all of the parameter space analysis occurs
->I'm probably going to be on later to update this (working on HW)
+>I'm probably going to be on later to update this (working on HW))

 Resources
 ---------